cse-labs/res-edge-labs/labs/res-edge-labs/assign-groups-to-namespace/README.md

   ```

 - Use curl to assign the Group to the Namespace
-  - You can use the Swagger UI instead
+  - You can use the Swagger UI as well
     - From the `ports` tab, open `Res-Edge (32080)`
+      - Navigate to the Namespaces Section
+      - Click on `Patch`
+      - Click on `Try it out`

   ```bash